-Attachment issues develop when children have had breaks from their primary caregiver, abuse, neglect, loss of a parent, or if their needs have not been met in some way this can impair a child’s ability to develop healthy emotional attachments.
+Attachment issues develop when students have had breaks from their primary caregiver, abuse, neglect, loss of a parent, or if their needs have not been met in some way this can impair a student’s ability to develop healthy emotional attachments.

 Some basic characteristics that a person who struggles with attachment are: